 2: Define Your Goals & KPIs

-Your content marketing goals and KPIs (Key Performance Indicators) should connect with your company’s overarching mission, goals, and vision.
-Answering the “why” question is just as important as the “how” and “where” questions.
+Indeed, your content marketing goals and KPIs (Key Performance Indicators) should connect with your company’s overarching mission, goals, and vision.
+Furthermore, answering the “why” question is just as important as the “how” and “where” questions.
 Ask yourself if you’re creating this strategy to:

 - Build relationships.